Criminal Justice Program

 The Criminal Justice Program strives to prepare students for career employment in criminal justice agencies and related fields as well as for transfer to bachelor's degree programs.
 The curriculum emphasizes both an academic and practical approach to the three major areas of criminal justice: police, courts, and corrections, providing the student with basic knowledge of legal issues facing practitioners in these fields.
 Emphasis is placed on oral and written communications skills, as well as interpersonal skill building and understanding of multicultural issues necessary for working with diverse populations.
 The program's faculty bring many years of professional job-related experience to the classroom.
 Several courses offer the opportunity for students to engage in service-learning in the community.

-Students have their choice of three areas of emphasis:
+Students have their choice of two areas of emphasis:

 Law Enforcement Option

 The Law Enforcement Option is designed for students interested in working as police officers and in other law enforcement careers.
 This option provides students with a strong foundation in criminal justice and the opportunity to focus their studies in the areas of law enforcement and policing.

 Click Here for the course descriptions for the Law Enforcement Option.

 The Transfer Option is designed to prepare students for transfer to bachelor's degree programs in criminal justice and related fields, and is aligned to the MassTransfer Program.
 Students are able to develop a strong foundation in criminal justice and also study topics such as victimology, juvenile justice, corrections and policing.

 Click Here for the course descriptions for the Transfer Option.

 - Students can take both general education and criminal justice courses at the Bedford or Lowell campus.